fjoerge/AHK-Spam-Keys-GUI/README.md

 A configurable AutoHotkey-based input helper with a clean GUI: enable/disable multiple keys, set individual timers, and toggle everything with a single hotkey.
 Settings are saved and can be reused across sessions.

-I use it for Diablo III & IV so my fingers don't hurt so much ;)
+Use it so your fingers don't hurt so much :)

 Features
 - Toggle multiple keys on/off with one hotkey.